spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-for-order-updates.md

 ---
 title: How to process incoming HTTP requests from external ERP services for order updates
+description: How to process incoming HTTP requests from external ERP services for order updates
+template: howto-guide-template
 ---

+# How to process incoming HTTP requests from external ERP services for order updates

-# Problem statement
+## Problem statement

 Spryker Applications should receive information about Orders from external systems.
 It can be done in very different ways.
 This document suggests possible solutions for processing incoming HTTP requests, describes their Advantages and Disadvantages and highlights pitfalls.
 The essence of such requests can be various (request from User’s browser, push-notification from a delivery company, butch update request from ERP system, etc.), like a solution for them.

-# Suggested solutions
+## Suggested solutions

-## Synchronous handling of incoming requests
+### Synchronous handling of incoming requests

 The most popular and evident way of processing incoming requests is the synchronous way.
 This solution means keeping an active HTTP connection till the Application process the request and returns a response.